-Limited Commercial District: This includes areas of mixed, residential, and low- and medium-impact commercial uses.
-Two sections of this district are located along Route 202, east of the town village.
-A third section is along 202, west of the town center, bordering the General Commercial zone in that area.
+Limited Commercial District: This includes areas of mixed, residential, and low- and medium-impact commercial uses\.
+This district is located along Route 202 in two locations.
 This district is devoted to a mix of residential and low-intensity business and commercial uses.
-Single- and two-family houses are permitted, while multi-family homes require Planning Board review, as do low-and medium-impact commercial uses.
+Single- and two-family houses are permitted, while multi-family homes require Planning Board review, as do low- and medium-impact commercial uses.
 High-impact commercial uses are not permitted, nor is manufacturing.
 The minimum lot size is 40,000 square feet, with a requirement of 150 feet of road frontage.

-General Commercial District: This establishes areas intended for high-impact commercial uses, which may not be compatible with other land uses, such as residential or recreational activities.
+General Commercial District: This establishes areas intended for high-impact commercial uses\, which may not be compatible with other land uses, such as residential or recreational activities.
 This district provides an area suited to such development due to site conditions such as soil, slopes, proximity to highway access, and public water and sewer services.
-The General Commercial District is divided into two sections: along Route 202 south from ME Route 133 to the Monmouth town line and a second exists near the intersection of Main Street and Route 202 on both sides of the road.
+The General Commercial District is divided into three sections: along Route 202 south from ME Route 133 to the Monmouth town line, another exists near the intersection of Main Street and Route 202 on both sides of the road, and the last is on Route 202 starting at Carlton Pond Road and heading west out of Winthrop on both sides of the road.
 Low-, medium-, and high-impact commercial and industrial land uses are permitted, via Planning Board review and approval.
 New housing of any type is subject to Planning Board review and approval as well, as these land uses are generally discouraged in this district.
 The minimum lot size required is 40,000 square feet with a road frontage of 100 feet.
 Also, no more than 40 percent of the lot is permitted to be developed with impervious surface without a Conditional Use Permit from the Planning Board, in consideration of the district's proximity to the lakes.

-Industrial District: This establishes an area in Winthrop intended for intensive commercial or industrial enterprises, which may not be compatible with other land uses, such as residential, recreational, or agricultural activities.
+Industrial District: This establishes an area in Winthrop intended for intensive commercial\ or industrial enterprises, which may not be compatible with other land uses, such as residential, recreational, or agricultural activities.
 It is located to provide an area suited to development due to site conditions such as soil, slopes, proximity to highway and railway access and public water and sewer services.
 The Industrial District consists of strips of land extending from the edge of the Commercial District for an additional 500 feet on either side of Route 202 between Hoyt Brook and the Monmouth town line.
 The district is meant to encompass the Winthrop Business Park.
 It has the same dimensional requirements as the General Commercial District, and permits the same uses, with a little broader range of industrial uses allowed.

-Village District: This includes the most highly developed areas in town.
+Village District.
+This includes the most highly developed areas in town.
 Development is denser than in other areas and covers a broad mix of land uses, including commercial, recreational, public, and residential.
 This district seeks to maintain the existing village character and land use mix.
 This district is generally located between Route 133 and Highland Avenue, from Route 202 to the southern tip of Maranacook.
 Because of the density of development, there is little vacant land available; however, there are underutilized buildings and sites.
 Generally, permitted uses include single- and multifamily residences, small businesses, and light industry.
-High-impact commercial uses, manufacturing, and re-establishment of industrial uses are subject to Planning Board review.
+High-impact commercial uses\, manufacturing, and re-establishment of industrial uses are subject to Planning Board review.
 Based on the current development pattern and the availability of public sewers and water, the minimum lot size in the Village district is the smallest in Winthrop, at 3,500 square feet.